30 May Day 1: our arrival in Japan

 After resting a little we thought about visiting Nijo castle but it was getting close to last entrance time, so we decided to walk to the Nishiki market.
 We had a little trouble finding how to actually enter the street that holds the market, but eventually worked out it was running parallel to the street we were standing on.
 The market was crazy busy and I had to be careful not to hit anyone with the stroller.
 Referred to as “Kyoto’s Kitchen” the place was packed full of people doing their shopping.
 We slowly made our way along, trying to look at the stalls but not wanting to get in the locals way.
 One old man was quickly making his way through the crowd with his shopping bag on wheels, stopping every few stores to make a purchase.
 There was fresh seafood, vegetables, sweets and heaps of pickles.

 After coming out of the market, we found that the sun had gone down.
 Coming from Australia in daylight savings, the darkness made it seem really late but it was just after 5.
 We strolled along back to the hotel, enjoying the night-time lights.

 We got some take away from McDonald’s and took it to the hotel.
-There was a sign out the front with a picture of a burger that I thought may have been a prawn burger I had read about online.
-Tim went inside to order our food and experienced his first language barrier, I think the problem was the burger I told him to get was a new limited edition.
-It wasn’t the prawn burger.
+A sign out the front had a picture of a burger that I thought may have been a prawn burger I had read about online.
+Tim went inside to order our food and experienced his first language barrier.
+I think the problem was the burger I told him to get was a new limited edition.
+It also wasn’t the prawn burger.
 I’m not sure what it was, maybe carbonara?
 There was a creamy sauce and some pasta in it.
 It wasn’t bad just…odd.
 That night we were all asleep by 7:30.